SteveBeeblebrox/SHML/README.md

 ## Known Issues
 1. Bullet points and lists do not nest/indent
 ## Planned Features
-1. Java, Rust, and more syntax highlighting
+1. Add new syntax highlighters for Java, Rust, and others